Ten Ways Multipass Could Save Your Mix

 You may not be able to call in a veteran mastering engineer, or consult with a genre specialist on every song.
 But you can take advantage of expertly-crafted presets in Multipass – it’s like having your own dream-team on call.

-Here are just 10 of the hundreds of mix-saving Multipass factory presets that are fully-functional, whether you own every Snapin under the sun or none of them.
+Here are just 10 of the hundreds of mix-saving Multipass factory presets that are fully-functional whether you own every Snapin under the sun or none of them.
+Note that all the presets below are now located in the "Legacy" Multipass presets folder.

 Multipass can get you everywhere....